-Maine by Foot believes that Maine is a better place for humans and other wildlife when, as much as possible, its remaining undeveloped land remains open and wild.
+Maine By Foot believes that Maine is a better place for humans and other wildlife when, as much as possible, its remaining undeveloped land remains open and wild.

 I update this site as I discover trails or re-do old ones.
 I am not including snowmobile/ATV trails, but I encourage outdoor enthusiasts to contact your local club and get a map of nearby tracks — these can sometimes make for great walking or skiing.